abhiTronix/vidgear/docs/gears/webgear/overview.md

 ??? note "Customizing default video endpoint path"
 	Starting with vidgear `v0.3.1`, you can change default `/video` video endpoint path to any alphanumeric string value, using [`custom_video_endpoint`](../params/#webgear-specific-attributes) optional string attribute.
 For example:

-	!!! error "Only alphanumeric string with no space in between are allowed as `custom_video_endpoint` value.
+	!!! failure "Only alphanumeric string with no space in between are allowed as `custom_video_endpoint` value.
 Any other value will be discarded."

 	!!! warning "WebGear's Default Theme which expects only default `/video` video endpoint path, will fail to work, if it is customized to any other value using this `custom_video_endpoint` attribute."